NARWHAL TUSKS, SKULLS & SKELETONS - ARCTIC IVORY

 Narwhal Skulls are also available.
 All skulls are cleaned and peroxided.

 Tusks and Skulls come with CITES Export Permits, Marine Mammal Transportation License and Veterinarian Certificates.
 If being transported within Canada then only a Marine Mammal Transportation Licence is required.
-NARWHAL TUSKS CAN NOT BE BE EXPORTED TO
+NARWHAL PRODUCTS CANNOT BE EXPORTED TO

 Narwhal Tusks, in addition to being among the most beautiful of natural art forms, are suitable for use in a variety of arts and crafts, such as: